yugabyte/yugabyte-db/docs/content/latest/secure/authentication/client-authentication.md

 {{< /note >}}

-The system view `pg_hba_file_rules` can be helpful for pre-testing changes to the `pg_hba.conf` file, or for diagnosing problems if loading of the file did not have the desired effects.
+The system view `pg_hba_file_rules` can be helpful for pre-testing changes to the `ysql_hba_conf` flag, or for diagnosing problems if the flag did not have the desired effects.
 Rows in the view with non-null error fields indicate problems in the corresponding lines of the file.

 {{< note title="Tip" >}}